Get introduced to application service maps. Maps offer you a

 An OS cluster appears as a CI with the plus (+) symbol and the number of CIs in this

-CI properties and CI-related messages
+CI attributes and CI-related messages

 When a map is loaded and no elements are selected, the Properties pane shows the details of

-this business service.
+this application service.

 about the selected map element is displayed in the Properties pane on the right of the map.
 The